ziyaadparker/wordpress-installer/README.md

 You now do this from once screen, and you're redirected to the actual installation.
 From one page, you can:

-  - Either download the latest or nightly build
+  - Either download the latest or nightly build of WordPress
   - Connect to or create a new database
-  - And, you're redirected to the installation
+  - And, you're redirected to the installation... simple!

 # Getting Started